milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 Public accuracy score did go up in the end, but it was still not as good as the first attempt, making this only the 2nd best score.

 ## Version 20
+In this version i experiment with dropping the 'City' column to see if that will get a better public accuracy score, since it strangely performed better with the mock test data, getting the highest score so far of 0.93941, so that by right should translate to a better public accuracy score.
+Also theres a typo in the commit message for version20, i wrote dropped 'degree' column but i actually drop the 'city' column in this version.
+Edit: Public accuracy score did not improve beyond our best score.
+Back to the drawing board.

+## Version 21